-- further reductions in the number of the Bank's branches in Greece, to a maximum of 510 by the end of 2017, and to the number of employees in Greece, to a maximum of 9,800 by the end of 2017; - a further reduction of the Bank's total costs in Greece (Greek banking and non-banking activities) for the year ending 31 December 2017 to below €750 million (compared to the previously agreed target of €800 million; - an extension of the timeframe within which the Bank is required to reduce the net loan to deposit ratio for its Greek banking activities to no higher than 115 per cent. by one year to 31 December 2018; - an extension by six months of the deadline to reduce the portfolio of foreign assets (defined as assets related to the activities of customers outside Greece, independently of the country where the assets are booked) by 31 December 2018; - an extension of the deadline to 30 June 2016 for selling down the Bank's portfolio of equity securities and subordinated bonds and hybrid bonds (subject to certain exceptions) to less than €35 million (previously 31 December 2015); and - a prohibition on payments of dividends on own funds instruments and subordinated debt instruments until the earlier of 31 December 2017 or the repayment of any State-owned preference shares instruments.
+- further reductions in the number of the Bank's branches in Greece, to a maximum of 510 by the end of 2017, and to the number of employees in Greece, to a maximum of 9,800 by the end of 2017; - a further reduction of the Bank's total costs in Greece (Greek banking and non-banking activities) for the year ending 31 December 2017 to below €750 million, excluding (i) the Bank's contribution to a deposit guarantee fund or resolution fund and (ii) the Bank's costs from a potential new Voluntary Exit Scheme to be incurred in 2017 (compared to the previously agreed target of €800 million; - an extension of the timeframe within which the Bank is required to reduce the net loan to deposit ratio for its Greek banking activities to no higher than 115 per cent. by one year to 31 December 2018; and - a prohibition on payments of dividends on own funds instruments and subordinated debt instruments until the earlier of 31 December 2017 or the repayment of any State-owned preference shares instruments.